-Certificates/Degrees offered: The Lee Strasberg Theatre & Film Institute in Los Angeles has several non-degree (Certificate) programs: Certificate of Participation for the 2-Week Intensive Workshop and 12-Week Part-Time/Full-Time Program, Certificate of Completion for the One-Year Conservatory and Certificate of Merit for the Two-Year Conservatory and 1 degree program: Associate of Occupational Studies (AOS) in Acting-Method Acting 2-year degree.
+Certificates/Degrees offered: The Lee Strasberg Theatre & Film Institute in Los Angeles has several non-degree (Certificate) programs: Certificate of Participation for the 2-Week Intensive Workshop and 12-Week Part-Time/Full-Time Program, Certificate of Completion for the One-Year Conservatory and Certificate of Merit for the Two-Year Conservatory and 1 degree program: Associate of Occupational Studies (AOS) in Acting (Method Acting) 2-year degree.

 Accreditation: The Lee Strasberg Theatre & Film Institute is fully accredited with the National Association of Schools of Theatre (NAST).
 Founded in 1965, NAST is an organization of schools, conservatories, colleges, and universities with approximately 189 accredited institutional members.
 It establishes national standards for undergraduate and graduate degrees and other credentials for theatre and theatre-related disciplines, and provides assistance to institutions and individuals engaged in artistic, scholarly, educational, and other theatre-related endeavors.
+The National Association of Schools of Theatre (NAST) has been designated by the U.S. Department of Education as the agency responsible for the accreditation throughout the United States of free-standing institutions that offer theatre and theatre-related programs (both degree- and non-degree-granting), including those offered via distance education.
+In this role, NAST serves as a Secretary-recognized institutional accrediting body.
 Address: 11250 Roger Bacon Drive, Suite 21, Reston, VA 20190-5248 Phone: 703-437-0700

-Telephone: Access to all extensions: (323) 650-7777; Fax (323) 650-7770
+Telephone: Main Line & Access to all extensions: (323) 650-7777